 May 28/29, 2017

-I am going to exercise a different part of my mind today — the creative part, not the analytical part.
+I am going to exercise a different part of my mind today: the creative part, not the analytical part.

-I limp across the street, and peer into the front window of the building, which appeared vacant at first.
-As I strain my eyes, I see two older gentlemen sat across from each other staring at me from inside.
-I arrange my cart on the sidewalk, then enter the front door of the general store.
-After entering, the obvious patina of this weathered place hit me, with its wood grain finishes, hand written cardboard signs, and old furniture.
+I quickly limped across the street and peered into the front window of the building, which appeared vacant at first glance.
+I walk closer and strain my eyes as I look through the dust covered window; I catch the glimpse of two older gentlemen sat across from each other at a table inside.
+After quickly arranging my cart on the sidewalk, I enter the general store.
+Shortly after entering the store, the patina from this weathered place hits me: wood grain finishes, hand written cardboard signs, and old furniture.

 There wasn’t a computer generated sign to be seen in this place, nor was there a corporate color scheme.
 In contrast to the corporate stores that have taken over our cities and towns, this place was original and handmade.

 Moments later, two friendly gentlemen welcomed me in.
 I am not sure if it was the shock or oddness of my arrival, but they didn’t appear suspicious or ask any questions in the beginning; however, once I settled in and was comfortable at my table, they begin to inquire about what I was up to.
 I soon filled them in with what I was setting out to accomplish this summer and my dreams for the future.

 After a day and a half of sitting around, I begin to notice that this place serves not just as a store, but a restaurant and a gathering place for the community.
 The local residents do not order lattes and paninis at this place, not a chance, they have Bunn made drip coffee and a made-to-order everything burger.